 I LOVE cheesecake, but it’s not always the easiest thing to make.
 That’s why I like making these little cuties.
 They’re easy to make, they melt in your mouth, and their size helps with portion control.
 I make them a day ahead so the cheesecake sets up nicely in the refrigerator and the middle sinks a bit, making a nice little dent to fill with cherry, strawberry, or blueberry pie filling the next day.
-If you’re looking for a dessert for Mother’s Day, a Baby or Wedding Shower, or a Graduation Party, keep these in mind!
+If you’re looking for a dessert for the holidays, or a Baby or Wedding Shower, keep these in mind!
 They’re really good!

 A Day Ahead